Elefsina: Eleusinian Mysteries

-Greek and Roman History
+Classical Greek and Roman history

-During the Greco-Persian Wars, the ancient temple of Demeter was burnt down by the Persians in 484 BC; and it was not till the administration of Pericles that an attempt was made to rebuild it.
+During the Greco-Persian Wars, the ancient temple of Demeter was burnt down by the Persians in 484 BC; and it was not until the administration of Pericles that an attempt was made to rebuild it.
 When the power of the Thirty Tyrants was overthrown after the Peloponnesian War, they retired to Eleusis, which they had secured beforehand, but where they maintained themselves for only a short time.

 The town of Eleusis and its immediate neighbourhood were exposed to inundations from the river Cephissus, which, though almost dry during the greater part of the year, is sometimes swollen to such an extent as to spread itself over a large part of the plain.
 Demosthenes (384 – 322 BC) alludes to inundations at Eleusis;